 PRICE: 25 €

-We're talking about gentleman courtier Giambattista Basile's Pentamerone (also called the Tale of Tales), a collection of fairytales or magic tales that has given much food for thought.
+We're talking about gentleman courtier and officer of fortune Giambattista Basile's Pentamerone (also called the Tale of Tales), a collection of fairytales or magic tales that has given much food for thought.
 Even though the author (Giambattista Basile, Count of Torone, but the stories were first published in 1634 by his sister, three years after he had died of the flu!) had called them "Entertainment for the Youngsters," there are those that aren't recommended unless for older (into teenage) or "bad" children (who delight in toilet humour, black humour, and even blue humour!).
 I have decided thus to colour-code the tales depending on their level of offensive content...
 Green contains as much as a slight tinge of violence or toilet humour, yellow implies only a few offensive incidents, orange means far more questionable content, and red... you get the picture.